duneanalytics/docs/docs/data-tables/spellbook/top-tables/tokens.md

 GROUP BY 1
 ```

-Get all holders with their ens and balances of an erc20 token
+Get all holders with their ens and balances of an erc20 token contract

 ```sql
 SELECT address,